 It’s a good idea for you to obtain thorough documentation of the condition you leave the unit in when you vacate.
 This will be your proof in case the landlord charges you for extra cleaning or damages you did not cause.
 One way to do this is to take detailed photographs of the unit before you leave.
 Putting a copy of the day’s newspaper in each frame will prove the date it was taken (small claims judges will often not accept camera date stamps because they can be tampered with).
 You can also ask the landlord to do a walk-out inspection with you, though they are not legally required to do so.
 You can also ask neighbors, friends or professional movers to provide written documentation as to the condition of the unit upon move out.

 Landlords can legally charge for any damages to the unit caused by tenants or the guests of tenants.
 There is no specific standard for how much the landlord can legally deduct from a deposit for any damage.
 Tenants are required to return the unit to the condition they found it in when they moved in, minus normal wear and tear.
-Normal wear and tear is not defined in the Landlord-Tenant Act.
-Tenants can argue that wear and tear will be greater over time, and that it includes all normal uses of the premises.
-Generally speaking normal wear and tear may be greater over time.
-For example, wear and tear of carpet in a unit that a tenant has lived in for 6 years will most likely be greater than wear after 6 months.
+Normal wear and tear are not defined in the Landlord-Tenant Act.
+Tenants can argue that wear and tear will be greater over time and that it includes all normal uses of the premises.
+Generally speaking, normal wear and tear may be greater over time.
+For example, wear and tear of carpet in a unit that a tenant has lived in for six years will most likely be greater than wear after six months.
 The rental agreement should also detail what the deposit can be used for.
 Common deductions include damages, cleaning costs, unpaid rent or fees, or utility bills.

 If the deposit statement is specifically itemized but the deductions seem very high, a tenant can call local contractors and try to get estimates for those types of repairs.
 For example, if the written statement from your landlord says “$500 for a broken light switch,” the tenant can try to get something in writing from local electricians stating whether that is a reasonable charge for rates in the area.